How to Choose the Right Countertop Thickness for Your Space

 Marble Countertops

 Marble is a softer natural stone, making thickness crucial for longevity.
-It’s often used in bathrooms or low-traffic areas.
+For instance, it’s often used in bathrooms or low-traffic areas.

 • Best thickness: 3 cm for durability.